9.4 – Transportation, Disruptions and Resilience

 b.
 Geophysical

 Tectonic activity is the source of the most serious geophysical disasters.
 Earthquakes are salient forms of geophysical threats since they are difficult to predict but focus on areas in the vicinity of boundaries of tectonic plates.
 Tsunamis are also considered an emerging risk as a growing number of people live in coastal areas.
 The 2011 Tohoku earthquake in Japan is among the five largest in recorded history.
 While the damage by the earthquake was significant, it is the associated tsunamis that caused the most extensive damage to the Japanese transport infrastructure.
-Further, the earthquake significantly impacted global supply chains as Japanese automobile production fell by 50% in the following months, mostly because of disruptions in supply chains.
+Further, the earthquake significantly impacted global supply chains as Japanese automobile production fell by 50% in the following months, mostly because of disruptions in electronics, semiconductors, and automotive parts suppliers.
 Although areas of high earthquake occurrence are readily identified, the specific location and scale of an event remain a probability that is often difficult to conceptualize in transport infrastructure planning.

 While volcanoes have always been localized and easily identifiable risks, the ash clouds they release have been a concern for air travel.
 For instance, the ash cloud released by the 2010 eruption of the Eyjafjallajökull volcano in Iceland forced the shutdown of most of the European and transatlantic air transport system for nearly a week, stranding millions of passengers.
 Since air transportation is an extremely recent phenomenon in geological times, the probability and extent of ash cloud events remain uncertain.
 For instance, an event of the scale of the Krakatau 1883 eruption taking place today would have profound ramifications for the global maritime and air transport systems.